 “Oh, no!”
 He sighed.
 “I just saw the leper limping away with it at a great speed.”
 He paused thoughtfully.
 “It is his third strike within a week.
 I will have to speak to the local police outpost.
 Did you lose valuables?

-“Not at all, Pundit-ji,” my mother said in a faltering voice, adjusting the saree over her head.
+“Not at all, Pundit-ji,” my mother said in a faltering voice, adjusting the tip of her saree over her head.
 “Just a couple of children’s magazines.
 Can we get it back?”